-The health and safety of our employees is a top priority for us.
-In an effort to protect our employees, we took and continue to take proactive and aggressive actions, starting with the earliest signs of the outbreak to adopt social distancing policies at our locations around the world, including working from home and suspending employee travel.
-As the installation of solar systems is considered an essential business in many jurisdictions, employees who are working onsite are required to adhere to strict safety measures, including the use of masks and sanitizer, wellness screenings prior to accessing work sites, staggered break times to prevent congregation of employees, prohibitions on physical contact with co-workers or customers, restrictions on access through only a single point of entry and exit, eliminating carpooling, and utilizing video conferencing, where possible.
+The health and safety of our employees, contractors, and customers are a top priority for us.
+In an effort to protect our employees and contractors, we took and continue to take proactive and aggressive actions, starting with the earliest signs of the outbreak to adopt social distancing policies at our locations around the world, including working from home and suspending employee travel.
+As the installation of solar systems is considered an essential business in many jurisdictions, employees and contractors who are working onsite are required to adhere to strict safety measures, including the use of masks and sanitizer, wellness screenings prior to accessing work sites, staggered break times to prevent congregation, prohibitions on physical contact with coworkers or customers, restrictions on access through only a single point of entry and exit, eliminating carpooling, and utilizing video conferencing, where possible.
 We have also incorporated other rules such as restricting visitors to any of our facilities that remain open and proactively providing employees with hand sanitizer and disinfectant wipes.
 Also, we developed a COVID-19 Response Team that meets regularly to develop tailored action plans and protocols to protect our employees and publishes these actions, guidelines, and rules on our intranet that available to all employees.

-Across the organization, we have taken specific measures to both sustain our business and operations as well as protect our employees in light of the COVID-19 pandemic.
+At the onset of the pandemic, across the organization, we have taken specific measures to both sustain our business and operations as well as protect our employees in light of the COVID-19 pandemic.
 These measures include reducing the salaries of executive officers, fees payable to our independent directors, and temporarily implementing a four-day work week for majority of our employees to address reduced demand and workloads.